sbu-fsl/Metis/README.md

 # Metis: File System Model Checking via Versatile Input and State Exploration

 This is the artifact for the FAST '24 paper **"Metis: File System Model Checking via Versatile Input and State Exploration"**.
-Metis is a model-checking framework designed for versatile, thorough, yet configurable file system testing in the form of input and state exploration.
+Metis is a differential-testing based model-checking framework designed for versatile, thorough, yet configurable file system testing in the form of input and state exploration.
+Metis can find bugs in file systems with support of fast bug reproduction and debugging.

 Metis was formerly known as MCFS (Model Checking File Systems).